ditatechwriter/dita_stuff/docs/mdita_syntax.md

 ## Section title {.section}
 ```

-Do not include any level three or lower headings in a MDITA topic.
-You can only 1 level 1 heading in a topic but you can have as many level 2 sections as you like, although you **cannot** have sections within sections.
+Don't include any level three or lower headings in a MDITA topic.
+You can only 1 level 1 heading in a topic but you can have as many level 2 sections as you like, although you **must not** have sections within sections.

 If you a complex multi-level heading topic, break it up into smaller topics and assign the required heading levels in the map.

 ## Paragraphs

-Paragraphs are separated by 2 returns as in most flavors of Markdown
+Paragraphs are separated by 2 returns as in most flavors of Markdown.

-The first paragraph in an MDITA file is treated \(in traditional DITA terms\) as a *shortdesc* element by transform plugins.
+The first paragraph in an MDITA file is (in traditional DITA terms) a *shortdesc* element by transform plugins.

 ## Links